-When the Upper Umhlanga Security Trust (UUST) first engaged us, their requirements was mainly around reducing the frustration from some members on the 'noise' or chatter they didn't with to see, whilst still allowing the more chatty members to connect with each other regularly and on different areas of interest.
+When the Upper Umhlanga Security Trust (UUST) first engaged us, their requirements were mainly around reducing the frustration from some members on the 'noise' or chatter they didn't wish to see, whilst still allowing the more chatty members to connect with each other regularly and on different areas of interest.

 Members joined the UUST out of their need for an added level of home security.
 The expectation of most members from the previously WhatsApp-based group chat was to only see discussions related to break-ins or petty theft, car-jackings or suspicious behaviour within the neighbourhood.